tnedr/note_interpreter/docs/functional_specification.md

 ## 9. 🧠 User Memory Update

-> ⚠️ Note: The orchestration of LLM behavior (e.g., using memory and batch inputs to generate clarifications and enriched notes) is handled by the system’s LLM agent, as described in the Technical Design Document.
+> ⚠️ Note: The orchestration of LLM behavior (e.g., using memory and batch inputs to generate clarifications and enriched notes) is handled by the system's LLM agent, as described in the Technical Design Document.

 The system maintains and evolves a narrative-style user memory that stores relevant personal context, behavioral patterns, goals, and interpreted semantics.
 This memory enables the system to improve its understanding of shorthand, preferences, and ambiguity over time.

 Append-Only Memory Behavior:
 The user memory is maintained as an append-only log.
 Once a memory entry is added, it is never modified or deleted.
-This approach ensures full traceability, auditability, and preserves the complete historical context of the user’s interactions.
+This approach ensures full traceability, auditability, and preserves the complete historical context of the user's interactions.
 In future versions, the system may introduce mechanisms to mark entries as deprecated or archived when they become irrelevant (e.g., completed or closed projects).
 However, even then, no entries will be deleted or edited, maintaining the integrity of the historical record.

 ### 9.1 Update Triggers